cjfjones/plate-scanner/README.md

 ## Browser Support

 - Modern Chromium, Firefox, and Safari browsers that support ES modules and `getUserMedia` (iOS 15+).
-- Because the OCR model is fetched from a CDN, the first load may take a few seconds depending on network speed.
+- Because the OCR model is fairly large, the first load may take a few seconds depending on network speed.

 ## License